top of page

 Over time, we have heard some common questions that we thought would be helpful to answer.
 Below are some of the most asked questions regarding the work we do at Equine Dynamics.
 However, if you don’t find the answer you are looking for, please give us a call or send us a message and we will get back to you as soon as possible.

-Equine Assisted Therapy (EAT) is an experiential approach that integrates horses into the therapeutic process to support emotional growth and healing.
-It is a collaborative effort between a qualified ounsellor and an equine professional, working with clients and horses to address treatment goals.
+What is Equine Assisted Therapy?Equine Assisted Therapy (EAT) is an experiential approach that integrates horses into the therapeutic process to support emotional growth and healing.
+It is a collaborative effort between a qualified counsellor and an equine professional, working with clients and horses to address treatment goals.
 Through carefully designed activities, clients gain insight into personal challenges as they observe how horses respond to their behaviours, emotions, and interactions.
 Horses, being highly intuitive, reflect clients’ patterns and require genuine, consistent change before they alter their responses.
 This immediate and honest feedback helps clients recognise unhealthy behaviours and develop new, effective ways of thinking and acting.

-Equine Assisted Learning (EAL) is an experiential process and focuses on personal development, education, and human or organisational growth.
+What is Equine Assisted Learning?Equine Assisted Learning (EAL) is an experiential process that focuses on personal development and education, resulting in human and/or organisational growth.
 Rather than addressing clinical mental health concerns, EAL is designed to enhance leadership, teamwork, communication, and problem-solving skills in an interactive and impactful way.
 Activities with the horses reflect real-life challenges, allowing clients to explore and develop strategies that translate directly into their personal and professional lives.

-We hear you, we will ensure you stay safe!
+What if I'm scared or don't like horses?We hear you, we will ensure you stay safe!
 If you aren't being pushed out of your comfort zone, you aren't learning.
 This is an opportunity to overcome fears or preconceived notions.
-Some of the people who have attended our workshops have started out intimidated.
+Some of the people who have attended our workshops have started out intimidated and fearful of such a big animal.
 By the end of the programme, they have learned more about themselves, they have overcome their fears and walked out with life-altering results!

-Knowing is half the battle!
+What if I have allergies?Knowing is half the battle!
 Just be sure to bring your medication with you to our programmes, as we do not carry any on-site.

-There is no special requirements to take part in any of our programmes.
+What do I need to bring?There is no special requirements to take part in any of our programmes.
 The only thing that we ask is that you wear closed shoes for safety while you are working with the horses.
 That could be running shoes, cowboy boots, or any other footwear that will keep your toes safe.
 Dress for the weather, remember a hat, sunscreen and water bottle in the summer and leave your favourite clothes at home!

-Equine Assisted Learning is not therapy, therefore we do not require a clinical professional with us to do these exercises, workshops and programmes.
+Do You Require A Therapist To Be Present?Equine Assisted Learning is not therapy, therefore we do not require a clinical professional with us to do these exercises, workshops and programmes.
 EAL uses a facilitator to guide the participants, keep them engaged and ensure safety of all parties.
 Equine Assisted Therapy requires both a clinical professional and a facilitator who is a specialist in horses.
 Carol Drew is our counsellor who takes on the role of clinical professional and Leanne takes on the role of equine facilitator.

 bottom of page